infurl/cl-tree-diff/README.md

 Analyze the differences between two symbolic tree structures.

-The raw result can be used to reconstruct either input or print a human comprehensible summary of the differences.
+The raw result can be used to reconstruct either input or print a human readable summary of the differences.

+Originally inspired by the example here https://rosettacode.org/wiki/Levenshtein_distance#Common_Lisp

 ```
 (diff_trees '((cat)) '((cat)))                 ; => (0 (:= (cat)))
 (diff_trees '((cat)) '((dog)))                 ; => (1 (1 (:/ cat dog)))